MUCSEB/deep-learning-udacity/README.md

 Go to your browser and connect to the jupyter server with `<ip-adress of your server>:9998`.

 Access is token based.
 The token is displayed when you start the container.
-Look for `?token=*`.
+Look for the `?token=` sequence and copy the token.

 ###### 💾 EOF